japanese cooking class in the mountains

-Making soba is a perfect entrance into Japanese cuisine and culture – whether you have limited cooking experience or are a Michelin-starred chef, there is nothing like learning to make a dish from those who have been making it their whole life.
-On this trip, a local will show you the whole process of making soba – from mixing the flour and kneading the dough, to chopping and boiling the noodles.
+Making soba is a perfect entrance into Japanese cuisine and culture – whether you have limited cooking experience or are a Michelin-starred chef, there is nothing like taking a Japanese cooking class with locals surrounded by wild nature.
+On this trip, a local will show you the process of making soba – from mixing the flour and kneading the dough, to chopping and boiling the noodles.
 The vast majority of the ingredients you’ll use are grown and harvested in the valley, lovingly prepared by the very lady who teaches you.
 After we’ve made the food, we’ll all sit down together to eat the product of your hard work.

 Following a filling lunch, we’ll head a minute up the valley to the Namekawa gorge, a place of wild beauty.
 The walking here is not difficult and traces the river back to the head of the gorge – the appropriately named Belly of the Dragon.
 Standing next to (or in if you’d prefer!) the waterfall at the end of this chamber, looking down the gorge, you’ll feel like you’ve entered another world, a lost world.
 The walk takes approximately 60 mins and offers you the chance to get away from urban Japan.
 We promise that the hustle and bustle of Tokyo will seem a million miles away as you breathe the fresh mountain air, get off the beaten track, and immerse yourself in nature.